lcsrodriguez/articles/articles/heavy-tailed-dist/article.md

 ## Introduction

-## Identification of heavy-tailed distribution
+## Identification with exponential benchmark

 There exists many ways to identify the type of tailed thickness of a given probability distribution.